Advice on how public bodies can support the Homes for Ukraine scheme.

 The Welsh Government’s Super Sponsor route is a quicker and safer route for displaced people from Ukraine to come to the UK.
 It removes the need for applicants to be matched with a host before being given permission travel to the UK.

 By acting as ‘Super Sponsor’, rather than waiting for the UK Government’s matching process, Wales can provide sanctuary immediately, welcoming significant numbers with the right safeguards in place.
 Those arriving under Super Sponsor arrangements are encouraged not to accept informal offers of accommodation as these have not been subject to the necessary checks.
-There is no cap on the numbers we will welcome.
-The First Minister has suggested 1,000 as an immediate step on the Wales Super Sponsor route, and then a fair and proportionate share of the total coming to the UK.

 Applications for the Super Sponsor route are done via the UK Government’s Homes for Ukraine portal.
 The applicant selects ‘The Welsh Government’ when asked for the name of their sponsor and when they are provided with a visa, we can welcome them here.